Roadblocks to Hell is available on Amazon.com and on Kindle.

 Born into a Mennonite family, Carrie spent her childhood in a small farming community in southern Manitoba.
 With only a few remaining inhabitants, Horndean was once a thriving little community.
 At one time Main Street boasted two grocery/general stores, two auto mechanic garages, grandfather’s feed mill, grain elevator, egg grading station, post office, church and school.
 Grandpa’s barn and homestead still stands, now owned and cared for by strangers.

 At the age of fifteen, Carrie’s family moved to Steinbach, Manitoba.
 After she married, she and her husband moved to British Columbia, where they still make their home in charming Abbotsford.

 Carrie’s interest in the arts began as a young girl.
 An imaginative child, she loved to draw, read, write and listen to stories.
 Their school library consisted of a mere three short shelves of books, not nearly enough to satisfy her need for creative reading and story-telling.

-After school Carrie would often run home to sit down beside their old-fashioned, console radio and listen to Aunt Ollie – a half hour program where Aunt Ollie read fables, mysteries and other delightful tales.
+After school Carrie would often run home to sit down beside their old-fashioned, console radio and listen to Aunt Ollie – a half-hour program where Aunt Ollie read fables, mysteries and other delightful tales.

 Carrie’s passion for storytelling and desire to create continued after marriage and children.
 She took several writing courses as well as pursuing painting, drawing and film making.

+Her love and passion for Jesus is evident in all her artistic endeavors.
 She writes for both adults and children, fantasy and adventure being her favorite.

 The story of Walt was a story she had on her heart to write since his death in 2008.
 It is her hope and belief that this redemptive story will be an encouragement and give hope to the reader.